nuxt-modules/og-image/README.md

 - Required: `false`

 The provider to use to generate the image.
 The default provider is `satori`.
-When you use `browser` it will use Puppeteer to generate the image.
+When you use `browser` it will use Playwright to generate the image.

 ### `prerender`